nettings/medianet/README.md

 written to during operation but needn't be persistent across reboots have been symlinked into ram disks.
-For persistent system states and user data, there is the `/local` partition, which is mounted read-write and automatically extended to span the remainder of the flash medium.
+For persistent system states and user data, there is the `/local` partition, which is mounted read-write and can be extended to span the remainder of the flash medium.

 The goal is that even if `/local` is unclean or even corrupted, the system will still boot up with ssh and a sufficient system environment to allow for remote repairs.

-For system maintenance, the scripts `mn_make_writable` and `mn_make_readonly` can be used.
+For system maintenance, the scripts [mn_make_writable](/overlay/usr/local/bin/mn_make_writable) and [mn_make_readonly](/overlay/usr/local/bin/mn_make_readonly) can be used.
 The shell prompt will inform you if you are in a directory that is currently writable.
 After the next reboot, the system will again be read-only.

 ### Web interfaces